-- (1) seven directors to serve as directors on our Board of Directors to serve until our 2024 Annual Meeting of Stockholders or until successors have been duly elected and qualified ("Proposal 1"); - (2) A proposal to approve the Third Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 300,000, to a total of 871,429 shares ("Proposal 2"); - (3) ratification of the appointment of Turner, Stone & Company, L.L.P. as our independent registered public accounting firm for the 2023 fiscal year ("Proposal 3"); and - (6) such other business as may arise and that may properly be conducted at the Annual Meeting or any adjournment or postponement thereof.
+- (1) five directors to serve as directors on our Board of Directors to serve until our 2026 Annual Meeting of Stockholders or until successors have been duly elected and qualified ("Proposal 1"); - (2) proposal to approve the Fourth Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 780,000, to a total of 1,651,429 shares ("Proposal 2"); - (3) an advisory vote on the compensation of the Company's named executive officers as disclosed in the Proxy Statement accompanying this notice ("Proposal 3");

+- (4) an advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers ("Proposal 4); - (5) ratification of the appointment of Turner, Stone & Company, L.L.P. as our independent registered public accounting firm for the 2025 fiscal year ("Proposal 5"); and - (6) such other business as may arise and that may properly be conducted at the Annual Meeting or any adjournment or postponement thereof.